nervosnetwork/ckb-cli/docs/Plugin.md

 # Basic architecture
-ckb-cli communicate with plugins by starting a plugin process and read/write request/response tough stdin/stdout.
+ckb-cli communicate with plugins by starting a plugin process and read/write request/response tough stdin/stdout, we call it `Request/Response` mode.
 So it should be possible to write them in any language, and a crashing plugin should not cause ckb-cli crash.

+There is a special mode of plugin protocol, ckb-cli just passing all command line arguments directly to the plugin, we call it `Proxy` mode.

 There are 4 role types.